3dscanningwiki/3dscanningwiki.github.io/concept/Coded_Marker.md

 ## April Tags

 April tags were first introduced by Edwin Olson in 2011 as a robust and flexible fiducial system for usage in autonomous robots [^olson2011tags].
-They are designed to be recognized by software with a high precision, which makes them optimal for use in photogrammetry as well.
-Most photogrammetry software that supports coded markers supports one of the versions of april tags as well.
+They are designed similar to [QR-codes](https://de.wikipedia.org/wiki/QR-Code) to be recognized by software, which makes them optimal for use in photogrammetry as well.
+Most photogrammetry software that supports coded markers supports some of the versions of april tags as well.

+Like QR-codes, april tags consist of a grid of black and white cells, composing a tow-dimensional bar code.
+However, they are designed for a much smaller data size between 4 to 12 bits.
+This allows them to be detectable and decodable under much worse circumstances.

 | Software             | Compatible                                                                                                |
 | -------------------- | --------------------------------------------------------------------------------------------------------- |